Serving Memphis, Jonesboro, Little Rock & nearby in the Tri-State Area

 Click the icons to see what our customers had to say.

 We not only adhere to the highest industry standards, we strive to be the industry leader in the home improvement related services we provide.
 We also use state-of-the-art products and technology which are designed to fix your home.
-We are the authorized Basement Systems dealer in Shelby, TN.
+We are the authorized Basement Systems dealer in Shelby County, TN.

 An old Midtown Memphis home has been rehabbed over the last year in order to become a SafeFamiles home starting this month.
 Towards the end of their rehabbing process, the home’s owner asked us to take a look at the settlement issues that were very apparent around and throughout the home.
 Upon inspection, we did find that quite a bit of work needed to be done to stabilize the home.
 Many of the typical signs of settlement could be found: the windows were pulling away from the brick, vertical, horizontal, and stairstep cracking was throught the brick exterior, and a significant amount of deterioration had occured at many of those points.
 We could also see that there had been a few attempts to patch over the exterior cracking, however, the house continued to settle making that effort futile.